-MUS 317: JUNIOR VOICE RECITAL.
-Guided preparation for the required Junior Voice Recital upon completion of the required Vocal Hearing with music faculty.
+MUS 317, 318: JUNIOR VOICE RECITAL.
+Preparations are guided for the required Junior Voice Recital upon passing the required Vocal Hearing with music faculty.
 One hour of instruction per week and ten hours of practice per week.
-Attendance at bi-monthly Recital Class is required.
-Prerequisite: MUS 117, 118, 217, and 218.
-CREDIT: TWO SEMESTER HOURS.
+Attendance is required at bi-monthly Recital Class.
+Prerequisites: MUS 117, 118, 217, and 218.
+CREDIT: TWO SEMESTER HOURS EACH